SystemFw/blog/content/staging/paxos-failures.md

 has a quorum, and they will never get one as the storage servers don't allow overwriting a value once written.

-Just allowing overwrites trivially breaks the write-once property: `w1` could successfully write `v1` to an empty WOR, a reader would read `v1`, then 10 minutes later `w2` arrives, overwrites all the values to successfully set `v2`, and then the next reader reads `v2`.
+Overwrites are a no-go because they trivially break the write-once property even without any concurrency: `w1` could successfully set an empty WOR to `v1`, a reader would read `v1`, then 10 minutes later `w2` arrives, overwrites all the values to successfully set `v2`, and then the next reader reads `v2`.
+So, since we want to keep writes idempotent on the storage servers, we'll have to change the logic of the writers.

+The core of the issue is that writers write to storage servers _too
+eagerly_: a WOR write is only valid if its value is written to a majority of storage servers, but by the time the writer realises it doesn't have a majority, the damage is already done as some storage servers have already been set.

+A writer cannot actually find out whether or not it has a majority: even if it queries the storage servers, their state might change right after the writer has received its response, but before it can act on it.

+Enter the third big idea in Paxos: _2-phase locking_.

+The idea is that instead of trying to find out whether it has a majority, the writer will try to _reserve_ one.
+Ony once a majority has been reserved will the writer send the value to storage servers, hence why the process has 2 phases.
+The key component here is that concurrent writers can retry the reserve phase multiple times until one wins, without writing any value to storage servers until it is safe to do so.
+The way we reserve a storage server is by preventing further reservations until we're done, i.e. by _locking_ it.

+in the sequential case it's equivalent to the single storage server algorithm. but it also works in the concurrent case:

 Maybe talk about 2 phases at this stage.
 A better solution would be replacing blind writes with a